davidolejniczak/RaceFileFinder/README.md

 Live Demo: https://cyclingfilefinder.vercel.app/
 Backend API: https://cyclingfilefinder-25df5d1a64a0.herokuapp.com/

+## Example
+- Type in `Milano-Sanermo` in the searh box and press Enter
+- The resutls table will appear with the results from the race
+- Riders' strava account, if available, will appear as well

 ## Project Overview
 A full-stack application enabling cyclists to quickly fetch Strava activity URLs for riders in any UCI Men'sWorldTour race from this season (2025)
 - **Frontend:** React (Next.js), TypeScript, TailwindCSS